Kolyunya/ezvpn/README.md

 * `docker exec ezvpn ezvpn-user-remove login` - delete user with the corresponding login.

 ## Client configuration getting
- You can get client configuration using the following command `ezvpn-config-get`.
+ You can get client configuration using the following command `docker exec ezvpn ezvpn-config-get`.